vish0910/rentalflix/README.md

 * This project therefore contains 2 JUnit test files.
 Both have exactly same set of tests, and they just test MovieService and MovieService2 respectively)

 * My approach is to use a MovieFactory in the MovieService to create a Movie.
+MovieFactory will be responsible to generate a unique id for the Movie.

 ----------------------------------------------
 Java assessment for new training candidates.